hjbotha-cybr/CybrAuditSyslogWriter/README.md

 | tcps  | TCP stream encrypted with TLS 1.2 |

 ## SyslogReceiverCertValidation
-Whether to validate the identity of a TLS receiver
+Whether to validate the identity of a TLS receiver.

 ## StateDir
-The directory where the script will store its current state between executions
+The directory where the script will store its current state between executions.

 ## AuditApiKey
-The API key of the SIEM integration created in the Audit service (CyberArk tenant -> Service Picker -> Audit -> SIEM Integrations)
+The API key of the SIEM integration created in the Audit service (CyberArk tenant -> Service Picker -> Audit -> SIEM Integrations).

 ## ApiBaseUrl
-The API base URL of your Audit service (e.g. `https://SUBDOMAIN.audit.cyberark.cloud`)
+The API base URL of your Audit service (e.g. `https://SUBDOMAIN.audit.cyberark.cloud`).

 ## LogLevel
 The log level of the tool.
-Valid values are "Info" and "Verbose"
+Valid values are "Info" and "Verbose".

 # SyslogMessageJoinString
 When using TCP or TCPS, multiple messages can be sent in one syslog connection.
 Set SyslogMessageJoinString to the character strings which should be inserted between messages.

-The default, `` `r`n ``, is "CRLF" - a Windows line break
+The default, `` `r`n ``, is "CRLF" - a Windows line break.